LibraryOfCongress/bagit-java/bagit/trunk/README.txt

 4. Implementation of writer for tar bz2.
 5. Refactored commandline driver.
 6. Fixed bug in determining if bags are complete.
+7. Added license information.
+8. Add verifyPayloadManifests() and verifyTagManifests() to Bag.

 Changes in 2.2:
 1. Fixed bug with Window filepaths.